Triton-AI/light-tower-CANbed/README.md

 Develop and publish a set of ROS2 messages from the high level node to the VASS (Vehicle Alert Signaling System) …  Write a test publisher ROS2 Node to run a script (or a set of scripts) to go through and operate the VASS.

-How about placing this on a Google Doc, then we update the versions as we come-up with new ideas.

-###  Yellow Light Modes (Yellow wire acts as a switch when it receives 24V)
+##  Yellow Light Modes (Yellow wire acts as a switch when it receives 24V)

-1)Slow Blink
+1. Slow Blink

-2)Triple burst high low
+2. Triple burst high low

-3)Triple burst low hi
+3. Triple burst low hi

-4)CCW slow
+4. CCW slow

-5)CW slow
+5. CW slow

-6)CCW fast
+6. CCW fast

-7)CW slow
+7. CW slow

-### Light Tower Modes
+## Light Tower Modes

 1. Steady green - Sutonomous mode
 2. Greenflash/rotate - Receiving commands from agx for throttle and in auto mode
 3. Buzzer - Before moving